gabrielegabellone/lotto_game/README.md

 ## How does Lotto game work?
 Lotto is a game based on betting numbers between 1 and 90 to be drawn on various "ruote" represented by cities.
 There are different types of bets, depending on how many numbers are predicted, here are those available in the game:
-* ambata: predict the extraction of a number;
+* ambata: predict the extraction of one number;
 * ambo: predict the extraction of two numbers;
 * terno: predict the extraction of three numbers;
 * quaterna: predict the extraction of four numbers;